agradus/OpenLdocs/docs/documentation/guides/developer_guide.md

 ![](developer_guide_images/4c3548c5c7101bb2fc6a9b3d682e534b.png)

-*Figure: Datatype table and a corresponding data table*
+*Datatype table and a corresponding data table*

 In Java code, the data table `p1` can be accessed as follows: